jgeldart/borneo/README.md

 Borneo raises an error if the operation wasn't permitted.
 If the access token is stale, the library will try to refresh it once before raising an error.

+## Mocking

+To help test these services, you can switch the library into 'mocking mode' by:

+    Borneo::Client.enable_mocking!

+Before each test, you may want to clear the existing mock returns by calling:

+    Borneo::Client.reset_mocks!

+If you are using RSpec, both of these can be done by adding the following to your `spec_helper.rb`:

+    require 'borneo/rspec'

+Declaring a simple mock response can then be done as follows:

+    Borneo::Client.stub_service('plus', 'v1').activities.list.to_return {:items => [ ... ]}

+Using the RSpec helpers, this may also be simplified to:

+    stub_service('plus', 'v1').activities.list.to_return {:items => [ ... ]}

 ## Contributing

 1. Fork it